 Maintains the levels of sodium and potassium

 Cryoprecipitate AHF.
-The part of the plasma that contains clotting factors that aid to control bleeding.
+The part of the plasma that contains clotting factors that aid in controlling bleeding.

 Albumin, immune globulins, and clotting factor concentrates may also be divided and processed for transfusions.

 : The information provided herein is for patient general knowledge only and should not be used during any medical emergency, diagnosis or treatment of any medical condition.
 Duplication for personal and commercial use must be authorized in writing by Surjen.com.